-ENSTAR's development of a southern Kenai Peninsula natural gas distribution system in 2014 introduced natural gas as a heating option.

-ENSTAR Natural Gas Company, headquartered in Anchorage, Alaska, is a regulated public utility delivering natural gas to approximately 140,000 residential, commercial, and industrial customers in and around Southcentral Alaska.
-ENSTAR has four rate classes for Gas Sales Service, based on the capacity of the gas meter required to serve the home or business.
-Currently, lots in Homer, Anchor Point and Kachemak City have access to natural gas.
+ENSTAR Natural Gas Company's development of a southern Kenai Peninsula natural gas distribution system in 2014 introduced natural gas as a heating option.
+ENSTAR is a regulated public utility serving approximately 140,000 residential, commercial, and industrial customers in and around Southcentral Alaska.
+ENSTAR has four rate classes for gas service based on the capacity of the gas meter required.
+Currently Homer, Anchor Point and Kachemak City have access to natural gas.